Koratahiu/Advanced_Optimizers/README.md

 ### Simplified_AdEMAMix

 - Introduced in [Connections between Schedule-Free Optimizers, AdEMAMix, and Accelerated SGD Variants (arXiv:2502.02431)](https://arxiv.org/abs/2502.02431).
-- Replaces Adam’s first moment with a **gradient accumulator**, combining the stability of long memory with responsiveness to recent gradients.
+- Replaces Adam’s first moment with a **theory-based momentum** with emphasize on raw gradient, combining the stability of long memory with responsiveness to recent gradients.
 - **Key insight**: Classical momentum **does not accelerate** in noisy (small-batch) regimes; this accumulator do.

 #### Tunable Hyperparameters